 Who should attend?

-Four registration packages will be available ranging from $360-$500.
+The following registration packages are available ranging from $380-$500.

 A range of sponsorship packages are available again this year.
 We suggest you get in quick as these opportunities will not last long.